bluesillybeard/bluesillybeard/README.md

 Programming:
   -Minecraft mod manager (100% completed, Python, terminal);
-  -A utility that renders something based on a distance value supplied by a function: (30% complete, JavaFX (I'm gonna switch to LWJGL sometime soon);
+  -A utility that renders something based on a distance value: (30% complete, JavaFX (I'm gonna switch to LWJGL sometime soon);
   -Voxelesque, A Minecraft parody that replaces the squares with triangles.
 The cubes are now rectangular prisms (5% complete, LWJGL/OpenGL);

 other: